hy-son/TeSerUp/README.md

 # TeSerUp

-## Goal:
+## Project Description:
-Send telegram update from my serveur to a Telegram chanel.
+Send telegram update from a serveur to a Telegram chanel.
 Idea taken from this [web site](https://dev.to/bogkonstantin/send-message-to-telegram-on-any-ssh-login-24c8) using the telegram bot sript for this [GitHub](https://github.com/NicolasBernaerts/debian-scripts/tree/master/telegram).

 *telegram-login-msg.sh* will send a message on telegram when someone login.
 The message will contain the user, IP and date of connection.

 *telegram-disk-usage.sh* will send a message with your disk usage (in %).
 The message will contain and pie chart of the disk, and a message wth the date and disk usage.
 This script will be automaticaly launched every Saturday at noon.

+## Features:
+- Send message at each login on a Telegram chanel or user.
+- Weekly send an update of your disk usage.

 ## Requirement:

 - Python3 with matplotlib
 - Install common fronts (you can pass it) : `sudo apt-get install msttcorefonts`
 - Cron